Fohdeesha/quanta-brocade/documentation/index.md

 reset
 ```
 It will now reboot into the Brocade bootloader.
 In the Brocade software over serial or telnet, you need to use shift+backspace to backspace.
 You can remedy this by changing your Putty/terminal settings to "Control+H" for backspace method under Terminal>Keyboard and backspace won't require shift.
 Once you get it up and running, you can also configure SSH which uses normal backspaces.

-Now we need to tftpboot the brocade software image:
+Firstly boot the OS image via tftp.
+You need to first give the bootloader a temporary unique IP, then boot the firmware file using the IP address of your tftp server:
 ```
-#give the bootloader a temporary unique IP

 ip address 192.168.1.50/24
-#boot the firmware, using the IP of your tftp server
 boot system tftp 192.168.1.49 brocadeimage.bin
 ```